 Answer: Danny Casey played football for Ireland.

-Ques: Sophie and Jansie were class-mates and friends.
+Ques: Sophie and Jansie were classmates and friends.
 What were the differences between them that show up in the story?

 Answer: Sophie and Jansie were different from each other.
 Sophie was a dreamer who enjoyed creating her own fantasy world using her imagination.
-She showed an urge to transcend her working-class status and attain sophistication by pursuing the ambition of a fashion designer or an actress.
+She showed an urge to transcend her working-class status and attain sophistication by pursuing the ambition of being a fashion designer or an actress.
 Jansie, on the other hand, was more practical and realistic than Sophie.
 She tried to pull Sophie back to reality, but all in vain.
-Jansie's sensibility and maturity are evident in her attempt to remind her friend that they were earmarked for the biscuit factory, and expensive dreams were inappropriate to their financial status.
+Jansie's sensibility and maturity are evident in her attempt to remind her friend that they were earmarked for the biscuit factory, and that expensive dreams were inappropriate to their financial status.

 Ques: Discuss in pairs